fullstackedorg/docs/docs/guides/git.md

 ## Using Branches

-FullStacked Editor has very minimal features for merging and resolving conflicts.
+> FullStacked has very minimal features for merging and resolving conflicts.
 Be warned to play it safe with your branching strategies.
 More feature will be implemented in future developments.

 A branches button is available in the git dialog.
 Click it to access the list of available branches in your repository.